genropy/genropy_saved/docs/genro/webpage_elements/controller/datarpc/datarpc.rst

 ==========

     .. automethod:: gnr.web.gnrwebstruct.GnrDomSrc_dojo_11.dataRpc
+        :noindex:

     * In the rpc you can return something, but as we explained in the ``dataRpc`` :ref:`datarpc_def` paragraph, you can skip this parameter if you want to perform only a server action; alternatively, it allows to return a value into the ``path`` of the ``dataRpc``.

 .. _datarpc_examples: